cesar-rgon/simple-kf2-server-launcher/README.md

 * _Profile_: This combo is mandatory.
 It allows to customize filter values by profile name.

 * _Language_: This combo is mandatory.
-You can not select any language right now.
-Only english translation is available at this moment.
+It allows to select a language for the launcher's interface.
+List of available languages are described in the [Features](#features) section of this document.

 * _Game Type_: This combo is mandatory.
 It allows you to select one specific game type.

 * _Map_: This combo is mandatory.
-It allows you to select one specific official map or custom map. *NOTE: Custom maps are visible in this field only if they were already downloaded before*
+It allows you to select one specific official map or custom map. *NOTE: Custom maps are visible in this field only if they were already downloaded before*.

 * _Difficulty_: This combo is mandatory.
 It allows you to select one specific difficulty level.

 * _Length_: This combo is mandatory.
 It allows you to select one specific number of waves.

 * _Max. players_: This field is mandatory.
-It allows you to select one specific maximun number of players in a match.
+It allows you to select one specific maximum number of players in a match.

 * _Server name_: This field is mandatory.
 It must contain at least one character.